Cruising the Aegean: Turkey and the Greek Isles

 |---|---|---|

-Owner's suite, extra large suite (484 sq. ft), sliding glass door to private terrace (97 sq. ft.).
-Large sitting area with half bath, master bathroom has a separate shower, tub, and double sinks.
+Grand Deluxe suite, extra large two room suite (484 sq. ft.), sliding glass door to spacious private terrace (323 sq. ft.), a large sitting area with half bath, master bedroom has a separate shower, tub, and double sinks.
 Deck 6.

 | Occupancy | Double | Single |